 Every breed has a national specialty – a large, widely attended annual show in which only dogs of that breed are permitted to be shown.
 Depending on a breed’s popularity, some national specialties can be week-long events, encompassing not just conformation, but often Obedience, Rally, Agility, breed-specific performance events such as Lure Coursing for Sighthounds or Field Trials for Sporting dogs, and a host of social events, including ice breakers and dinners.

-It might be disappointing to give up your pursuit of fancy rosettes and win shots on a podium but remember to put things in perspective: Your dog is still the lovable, valued family member that you took home as a roly-poly puppy.
+It might be disappointing to give up your pursuit of fancy rosettes and win shots on a podium but remember to put things in perspective: Your dog is still the lovable, valued family member that you took home as a puppy.

-Dog Shows Should be Fun
+Dog Shows Should Be Fun

 No matter what you do, remember that winning shouldn’t be your main goal: Instead, it’s having a positive, enjoyable experience for both you and your dog.
 After all, even the fanciest ribbons fade with time, but memories are forever.